fusion94/ignition/README.md

 ## Compatibility

-I have only tested this on freshly formatted Mac OS X 10.8 (Mountain Lion), with Xcode 4.5.1, and/or the Command Line Tools release from Oct.
-3, 2012.
-I make no claims that it will work on other systems with other versions of the above software.
+I have only been able to test this on freshly formatted systems using Mac OS X 10.8 (Mountain Lion), with Xcode 4.5.1, and/or the Command Line Tools release from Oct.
+3, 2012 or later.
+I make no claims that it will work on other systems with different versions of the above software.

 ## Limitations

 It does very little configuration other than adding the bare minimum to `.bash_profile` and `.gitconfig` to get things running.
 Feel free to configure everything to your liking afterwards.
+You can check out my [dotfiles repo](https://github.com/joedynamite/dotfiles) for some ideas.

 Currently, Ignition has no built-in way to uninstall or update components, but the components themselves usually have that functionality built into them.